 The Parent Company recognizes costs relating to satisfied performance obligations as these are incurred taking into consideration the contract fulfillment assets such as connection fees.
-These include costs of land, land development costs, building costs, professional fees, depreciation, permits and licenses and capitalized borrowing costs.
+These include costs of land, land development costs, building costs, professional fees, depreciation, permits and licenses and capitalized borrowing costs in 2021 and prior years (see Note 7).

 These costs are allocated to the saleable area, with the portion allocable to the sold area being recognized as costs of sales while the portion allocable to the unsold area being recognized as part of real estate inventories.